-California is known for having an extremely unique plant ecology, with a vast array of very different microclimates and biomes.
+California is home to one of the most diverse set of dryland ecosystems globally in terms of species richness and microclimates.
 The southern portion of the state is defined by an arid precipitation regime and as a result is dominated by chaparral and desert ecosystems.
-The chaparral environments possess a mediterranean climate; hot, dry summers and mild, wet winters (Zammit and Zedler, 1994).
-The deserts, which are located in the southeastern most portion of the state and extend into Arizona and Nevada, possess a climatic regime of hot, dry summers and cold, dry winters (Thomson et al., 2018; Larrain-Barrios et al., 2018).
-In both chaparral and desert ecosystems, water availability tends to be the greatest environmental filter in determining which plant species persist (Larrain-Barrios et al., 2018).
+The chaparral environments have a Mediterranean climate with hot, dry summers and mild, wet winters (Zammit and Zedler, 1994).
+The deserts in the southeastern most portion of the state are hot, dry summers and cold, dry winters (Thomson et al., 2018; Larrain-Barrios et al., 2018).
+In both chaparral and desert ecosystems, water availability tend to be the greatest environmental filter in determining plant species persistence (Larrain-Barrios et al., 2018).
 In order to survive under these stressful conditions, plants must possess a suite of unique functional traits.
 Small, thick waxy leaves or the adaptation of spines (which are modified leaves) helps to reduce water loss from evapotranspiration (Larrain-Barrios et al., 2018).
 A deep, rapidly growing, tap-root system aids in both water absorption from deeper areas of the soil profile and the storage of vital nutrients (Barbour, 1973).
 The production of small seeds, with a thick seed coat, prevents desiccation during periods of dormancy, due to undesirable growing conditions (Keeley, 1991).
 Sets of hairs or trichomes along leaves and stems aid, in foliar uptake of moisture from fog and morning dew, in tandem with increasing reflectance of surfaces, thereby reducing damage from high-irradiance (Larrain-Barrios et al., 2018).
 Finally, presence of green stems (photosynthetic tissue) aids in carbon sequestration during leafless periods and severe drought (Larrain-Barrios et al., 2018).
 Plants that lack these traits are unable to survive the resource limited and arid environments of Southern California.
+That said, there are still numerous challenges to these species such as increasing frequency of drought in these regions (citation) and invasive species (citations).

-California is also estimated to possess 6000 native plant species of which 2200 are endemic; they are found nowhere else on Earth (Myers et al., 2000; Loarie et al., 2008).
-Brooks et al., (2006) defines California as a centre of plant biodiversity containing a high degree of irreplaceability.
-Furthermore, the state is home to approximately 71 endemic vertebrate species combined with an exceptional amount of arthropod biodiversity, many of which are endemic to California (Myers et al., 2000; Prugh et al., 2018).
+California is also estimated to possess 6000 native plant species with 2200 endemics (Myers et al., 2000; Loarie et al., 2008).
+Brooks et al., (2006) define California as a centre of plant biodiversity with a high degree of irreplaceability.
+Furthermore, the state is home to approximately 71 endemic vertebrate species combined with an exceptional amount of arthropod biodiversity many of which are also endemic only to California (Myers et al., 2000; Prugh et al., 2018).
 All of these animal species rely on the persistence of the native floristic communities in order to thrive.
 Due to the high degree of endemism found in California, it is considered one of the world’s biodiversity hotspots (Myers et al., 2000).
 A biodiversity hotspot is defined as a region under threat due to ecological or anthropogenic factors and contains a significant amount of the world’s endemic plant and animals species (Brooks et al., 2006; Myers et al., 2000).
 In regards to California, native plant communities, particularly in the chaparral and desert ecosystems, are currently under significant threat due to two major ecological factors; 1) increased frequency and severity of drought and 2) ecological invasion of exotic plant species.
+Moved/move to end of first paragraph I think.
+Then just restate somehow here – ie the ecology of this system and changes in the ecology through drought and displacement of natives by exotics is a threat to biodiversity particularly in drylands.

 The Californian Drought